Illustrating for Visualization and Communication

 CGT 11700/ 3 Cr.

 This foundation course stresses the use of pictorial illustration for visualization and communication.
 Various projection systems are introduced with discussion focusing on the appropriate use of view and system utilized to accentuate and provide clear communication.
-A variety of digital tools are used to construct, extract and render pictorial views using vector and traditional tools.
+A variety of digital tools are used to construct, extract, and render pictorial views using vector and raster tools.

 - Available Online: No

 - Credit by Exam: No